Trump Pits Video Game Makers Against Harshest Critics In Closed-Door Meeting

 But in addition to the video game industry, the president also invited some of that industry's harshest critics from Congress, like Hartzler, and outside.

 "I like conflict," Trump said Tuesday, addressing staff turnover at the White House.
 "I like people with two different points of view.
-I like watching it, I like seeing it.
+I like watching it; I like seeing it.
 And I think it's the best way to go."

 It's not the first time Trump has tried a boardroom-style, made-for-TV meeting.
 Remember, he did it on immigration and guns, and — without a producer or editor — viewers, aka lawmakers and regular Americans, were left confused.